Abdul Wahab Khan (politician): Career

 Khan served as an assistant public prosecutor for twenty years at the Barisal Court.
 He became the vice-chairman of Barisal Sadar Local Board in 1922, and then the vice-chairman of the Barisal District Board from 1927 to 1933.
 In 1940, he was appointed the chairman of the District Board and held this role until 1952.
 He served as the elected commissioner of the Barisal Municipality for three consecutive terms.
 In 1942, he became the vice-president of the Barisal District School Board, and was made president in 1950.
-He was also one of the founding members of the Krishak Sramik Party and represented them at the Bengal Legislative Assembly after winning in the 1937 Bengal elections against his rival Mawlana Abul Qasim of the All-India Muslim League.
+He was also one of the founding members of the Krishak Praja Party and represented them at the Bengal Legislative Assembly after winning in the 1937 Bengal elections against his rival Mawlana Abul Qasim of the All-India Muslim League.
 His constituency, Backergunge North, covered Babuganj, Gournadi, Wazirpur and the Kotwali metropolitan thana.

 The 1954 East Bengal Legislative Assembly election was the first legislative election in the Dominion of Pakistan, and Khan contested as a candidate of the Krishak Sramik Party under its United Front coalition.
-He was thus elected as a member of the East Bengal Legislative Assembly, and subsequently the 2nd National Assembly of Pakistan, where he was also appointed as the Speaker.
+He was thus elected as a member of the East Bengal Legislative Assembly, and subsequently the 2nd National Assembly of Pakistan in the 1955 Pakistani Constituent Assembly election, where he was also appointed as the Speaker.
 Khan later lost his role as Speaker as a result of the 1958 Pakistani coup d'état.
 Khan competed in the 1962 Basic Democracy elections but was unsuccessful.

 Death

-Khan died on 12 July 1972.
+Khan died on 12 July 1972 in Dacca, Bangladesh.